 Get to know your customer.
 Ask yourself...

-Getting to know your customer will help you to focus your artist marketing plan and efforts on art marketing strategies that appeal to your own specific customers.
+Getting to know your customer will help you to focus your artist marketing plan and efforts on strategies that appeal to people who are most likely to buy your product.

 Understanding the strengths and weaknesses of your main competitors as well as your own strengths and weaknesses will help you to determine how you will outshine your competition.